UncleBen420/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/UncleBen420/PROTOCOL.md

 ## What is the syntax of the messages?
 How we generate and parse them?

 With a socket on each side of the connection and with writer reader

 ## Who closes the connection and when?

 The client, when the response to the calcul has been reseve.

+And the server when he has send the response.